Minfanger101/sm00v.github.io/_posts/2019-10-19-assignment_1.md

 A bind shell is a type of shell in which the system on which the code is run binds a TCP socket that is designated to listen for incoming connections to a specified port and IP address.
 When a bind shell is used, the system on which the bind shell is executed acts as the listener.
 When a connection is accepted on the bound and listening socket on the designated port and IP address, a shell will be spawned on the system on which the code is run.

 While analyzing shell_bind_tcp shellcode produced by msfvenom, it appears that a total of six syscalls are executed in sequential order.
-The order goes: socket, bind, listen, accept, dup2, and execve.
+The order goes: `socket`, `bind`, `listen`, `accept`, `dup2`, and execve.
 Each serve a purpose in creating a bind shell.
 Let's analyze the first function in this payload.

-`msfvenom -p linux/x86/shell_bind_tcp -f raw| ndisasm -u -` produces
+`msfvenom -p linux/x86/shell_bind_tcp -f raw| ndisasm -u -` produces a payload the size of 78 bytes:

 ```
-Payload size: 78 bytes

 xor ebx,ebx
 mul ebx
 push ebx